 Noela Joy Zagami (5 September 1941 - n.d.) (nee Weber) (Mother)

 Noela is the daughter of Eric and Muriel nee Kitzelman and born in Ipswich on the 5th of September 1941.
 She attended Ipswich North State School, Peak Crossing State School (1951) and Ipswich State High School.
-She married Anthony (Tony) on the 4th of July 1964 in St Pauls, Ipswich and has lived at Peak Crossing; Ipswich; Cunnamula; Nambour; Cairns; Dawn St, Miami; Golden Four Drive, Tugun; Currumbin Creek Road, Currumbin; Coolangatta Road, Tugun; Dilgara Rd, Tugun; 30 Monash St, Tugun; 16 Ronald St, Shailer Park; 33 Adelong Road, Shailer Park; 59 Blackthorne Crs, Shailer Park; Kooralbyn; and 9 Farwell Close, Kooralbyn.
+She married Anthony (Tony) on the 4th of July 1964 in St Pauls, Ipswich and has lived at Peak Crossing; Ipswich; Cunnamula; Nambour; Cairns; Dawn St, Miami; Golden Four Drive, Tugun; Currumbin Creek Road, Currumbin; Coolangatta Road, Tugun; Dilgara Rd, Tugun; 30 Monash St, Tugun; 16 Ronald St, Shailer Park; 33 Adelong Road, Shailer Park; 59 Blackthorne Crs, Shailer Park; Kooralbyn; 9 Farwell Close, Kooralbyn; and Beaudesert.
 Noela served in the WRAAF (Service Number: W19745) from 1960 to 1964, with Tony they owned and operated a General Store (North Ipswich); the Billabong Hotel/Motel (Cunnamulla); Gold Mining (GinGin), Fruit Shops (Miami, Tweed Heads Mall, Banora Point), Pet Shops (Tweed Heads Mall, Pacific Fair, Woodridge Plaza), a Caravan Park (Beaconsfield), and Real Estate agencies (Shailer Park, Kooralbyn).
 She is an accomplished golfer and active in the Returned and Services League of Australia.
 Noela and Tony have two children: Jason Anthony Zagami (25 September 1967 - n.d.) who married Deborah Frances Craufurd Murray (27 January 1977 - n.d.) on the 6th of January 2007 at St Marys Church, Merivale, Christchurch (destroyed in the 2011 earthquake); and Shane Anthony Vincent (7th of June 1970 - n.d.) who married Alina Broadfoot (30th of August 1968 - 2017.) on the 18th of February 2006 at Koralbyn, and have five children: Lara (8 March 2000 - n.d.), Dylon (3 October 2002 - n.d.), Cody (28 December 2005 - n.d.), Jessie (14 April 2008 - n.d.), and Lochie (3 July 2009 - n.d.).

 Eric John Weber (9th of June 1910 - 18th June 1987) (Maternal Grandfather)